JowoScript/JowoScript/README.md

 <div align="justify">
 <ol>
 <li>Must follow and obey basic regulatory requirements in registration license agreement</li>
-<li>Payment and purchase of the license is carried out by both parties with witnesses from the technology maker by Muhammad Nurcahyo Pratomo and a lawyer or legal entity, back to point number 1 and point number 7</li>
+<li>Payment and purchase of the license is carried out by both parties with witnesses from the technology maker by Muhammad Nurcahyo Pratomo and a lawyer or legal entity</li>
 <li>Must have a legality flag that is a legal entity</li>
 <li>Must have a domain name server live as your legality flag name masters (example of a live universal domain is *.gov.your name of goverment or any domain)</li>
 <li>Technology remains in end to end encryption</li>